harshit-paneri/Reckon4.0/README.md

 ### Tagline :
 <p>AgroVision: Empowering farmers with weather, crop, and news insights to increase profits and transform farming with technology.</p>

+### Problem statement :
+<p>Assisting farmers with the help of data from the meteorological department. </p>

+### BRIEF DESCRIPTION ON HOW YOUR PROJECT FITS INTO SOFTWARE TRACK
+<p>Under the software track, we tackled the problem statement of assisting farmers by utilizing data from the meteorological department.
+To accomplish this, we leveraged various meteorological data sources through APIs and transformed them into a web application.
+Additionally, we carefully designed the interface to ensure the best possible user experience for accessing this valuable information.</p>

 ### Problem it solves :
 <p>AgroVision is a solution designed to help farmers protect their crops from sudden weather changes and potential disasters.
 By providing real-time weather notifications, our platform empowers farmers to take proactive measures to safeguard their crops and increase their chances of success.</p>
 <p>In addition to weather warnings, AgroVision utilizes weather forecast data to suggest optimal times for planting and harvesting, helping farmers plan and optimize their crop growth. </p>